 I generally recommend that you spend at least a little time speaking to actual French speakers.
 But for all those other times, Rocket French comes with a nifty little pronunciation perfecting tool, baked into every audio example in the course.

 The Rocket Record tool uses voice recognition technology to see whether your pronunciation would be understood by a French speaker.

 It's similar to the voice recognition that lets you make voice commands to your smartphone, so it's pretty darn clever.
 There are three difficulty levels: At the easiest level I could say things in a pretty bad accent and it would mostly understand me.
 At the harder level I needed to actually try to sound French.

-I must say, this is much more useful than the old Rocket Record (which just played your voice back to you).
-Part of me thinks that if this voice recognition technology can understand me, then a real French-speaking human should DEFINITELY be able to understand me.
+I'm thinking that if this French voice recognition technology can understand me, then a real French-speaking human should DEFINITELY be able to understand me.

 That's a pretty potent confidence booster!

-There's a little example for you to play with about halfway down the page on the Rocket French website, if you want to give it a go.
-(If it doesn't work for you, it's because of the security settings in your web browser.
-I use Chrome and it took me AGES to figure out I had to click the little video camera icon in my address bar.
+If you sign up for a free trial of Rocket French, you can try this out.
+(If Rocket Record doesn't work for you, it's because of the security settings in your web browser.
+I use Chrome and it took me a while to figure out I had to click the little video camera icon in my address bar.
 After that it worked perfectly!)

 Another thing often missing from home-study programs is feedback, reporting, and that feeling that you're actually getting somewhere.
 If the nerd in you is itching to be top of the class, Rocket French has a variety of assessments built in to chart your progress.